siemens/cityhub-sdk/README.md

-# City Hub Sensors SDK
+# City Hub SDK
 ##### Date: Oct 2015, Authors: MR, TA
-The City Hub Sensors SDK provides an emulation environment for the City Hub devices and their sensors (available parking spaces, available bikes (bike-sharing), temperature, humidity, ambient noise, traffic density, etc).
+The City Hub SDK provides an emulation environment for the City Hub devices and their sensors (available parking spaces, available bikes (bike-sharing), temperature, humidity, ambient noise, traffic density, etc).
 Sensor values are be basically set through REST APIs.
 Sensor values can be queried through REST APIs (sample web application provided), or directly acquired through a pub/sub middleware (MQTT topics).
 Moreover, this SDK provides a sample transaction API for booking parking spaces and bikes.

 This SDK provides:
   - A web application for emulating and getting/setting the status of City Hub devices (based on Node.js, AngularJS and Mosca MQTT Broker)